Skip to main content

 When the right timber is chosen, properly treated, detailed to shed water, ventilated to dry, and maintained regularly, outdoor timber can outperform many modern materials, providing decades of service with beauty and sustainability.

 Remember: timber that can dry will not rot.
 This single principle, applied consistently, is the foundation of all durable outdoor timber construction.
+Get the water away from the wood, and let it breathe, and you've solved 90% of the problem.
+It's simple, but it works.

 FAQ – Protecting Timber Outdoors

 Only naturally durable species (like cedar, oak, teak) can be used outdoors without treatment, and only with excellent detailing that keeps them dry.
 Most softwoods (pine, spruce, fir) require treatment for outdoor use.
 Even durable species benefit from good design and sometimes from protective finishes.
 Untreated non-durable timber outdoors will typically fail within 2-5 years.
+If you are using a softwood like pine outdoors, skipping the treatment to save money almost guarantees you'll be replacing it sooner than you'd like.
+It's a common false economy.

-There's no single "best" finish – it depends on the application and desired appearance.
+There's no single "best" finish — it depends on the application and desired appearance.
 For horizontal surfaces (decks), penetrating oils are common because they're easy to maintain and don't peel.
 For vertical surfaces (cladding, fences), semi-transparent stains offer good UV protection.
 For maximum protection where appearance is critical, high-quality paints work well if properly applied and maintained.
 The key is choosing a breathable finish that allows moisture to escape and committing to regular maintenance.
+A fancy finish you never recoat is worse than a basic one you actually maintain diligently.

 Frequency depends on finish type and exposure: Penetrating oils: every 1-2 years